 If you're coming from OpenAPI, you must know that AsyncAPI started as an adaptation of the OpenAPI specification.
 We wanted to have as much compatibility as possible between the two so users could reuse parts in both.

-You’ll find lots of similarities between OpenAPI and AsyncAPI.
-Just bear in mind that, in the world of event-driven architectures, we have more than one protocol and therefore some things are different.
-Check out the following comparison chart, inspired by Darrel Miller’s blog post:
+You'll find lots of similarities between OpenAPI and AsyncAPI.
+Just bear in mind that, in the world of event-driven architectures, you have more than one protocol and therefore some things are different.
+Check out the following comparison chart, inspired by Darrel Miller's blog post:

 Aside from structural differences you must know that:

 - Message payload in AsyncAPI can be any value, not just an AsyncAPI/OpenAPI schema.
 For instance, it could be an Avro schema.